Venorrak/multi-window-clickthrough-overlay/README.md

 ```

 ### Add clickthrough support
-If only part of your window to catch mouse inputs you will need to implement clickthrough, lucky for you I already did it (partly).
+If only part of your window to catch mouse inputs, you will need to implement clickthrough, lucky for you I already did it (partly).
 You will only need to add a CollisionPolygon2D named "clickShape" to the node containing the `get_window_specs.gd` script and set the polygon.
-It should now work !!!
+It should now work!!!